 For example, in water above 37ºC/98.6ºF, Giardia can survive less than 4 days.

-How often and for how long should I clean and disinfect my after my dog or cat is diagnosed with Giardia?
+How often and for how long should I clean and disinfect after my dog or cat is diagnosed with Giardia?

 Clean and disinfect regularly (for as long as your pet is sick) all potentially contaminated items: